 Inspired by pulp detective fiction and too many films to list, this lavish crime thriller is a change of pace from Rockstar’s usual open world output.
-It’s a slow, methodical game of clue-hunting and suspect interrogation, set in a stunning recreation of 1940s Los Angeles.
-The city isn’t a GTA-style playground, but an elaborate film set for a variety of cases such as serial murders to stolen cars.
+It’s a slow, methodical game of clue-hunting and suspect interrogation, set in a stunningly authentic and well-researched recreation of 1940s Los Angeles.
+The city isn’t a GTA-style playground, but an elaborate film set for a variety of cases, from brutal serial murders to stolen cars and arson.
 It’s more linear than it first seems, but the rich atmosphere and intriguing cases make up for it.

 What’s interesting about Her Story is that everyone’s version of the story will be different.
-You take a non-linear path through its mystery by searching an archive of video clips, and the story becomes clearer with each one you uncover.
-This unique structure, combined with believable police interview clips, makes it a bold narrative experiment.
+You take a non-linear path through its mystery by searching a fragmented archive of video clips, and the story becomes clearer with each one you uncover.
+This unique freeform structure, combined with understated and believable police interview clips, makes it a bold narrative experiment.
 And piecing together the story really makes you feel like a detective.

 Broken Sword: The Shadow of the Templars

 An American lawyer on holiday in Paris takes it upon himself to solve the mystery of a fatal cafe bombing.
 The first Broken Sword is still the best, elegantly weaving real-world history with a tale of murder, cults, and conspiracy.
 George Stobbart is proof you don’t need a badge or a gun to be a good detective.
 This globe-trotting adventure whisks you away to a number of memorable locations, from a Syrian marketplace to a cosy Irish countryside pub, and its deft balance of mystery and humour is note-perfect.

 Read more: Why I Love: Broken Sword's Irish pub